-For sanitation, the thermocouples were submerged in Cidex Plus (Johnson and Johnson, Irvine, CA) for 24 hours after each use and wiped off with a sterile saline wipe prior to being inserted into the participant.
+For sanitation, the thermocouples were submerged in Cidex Plus (Johnson and Johnson) for 24 hours after each use and wiped off with a sterile saline wipe prior to being inserted into the participant.
 Prior to the start of the study, the thermocouples were inserted into a known temperature water bath to measure accuracy.

-To measure intramuscular temperature and time to numbness, the Physitemp Thermes USB (Physitemp Instruments, Inc., Clifton, NJ) was used.
-An IT-21 thermocouple (Physitemp Instrument, Inc.) was inserted into the medial hamstring, using a posterior approach, at a depth 1 cm past subcutaneous tissue without the use of local anesthetic.
-A 16 gauge × 45 mm intravenous catheter needle (BD Insyte Autoguard, Franklin Lakes, NJ) was used to insert the thermocouple.
+To measure intramuscular temperature and time to numbness, the Physitemp Thermes USB (Physitemp Instruments, Inc) was used.
+An IT-21 thermocouple (Physitemp Instrument, Inc) was inserted into the medial hamstring, using a posterior approach, at a depth 1 cm past subcutaneous tissue without the use of local anesthetic.
+A 16 gauge × 45 mm intravenous catheter needle (BD Insyte Autoguard) was used to insert the thermocouple.
 The catheter was marked to the appropriate depth and inserted into the muscle.
 The needle was retracted, leaving the catheter behind.
 The thermocouple was threaded through the needle until muscular resistance was felt.
 The catheter was then backed out of the muscle, leaving the thermocouple in place.
-The thermocouple was secured with transpore tape (3M Corporation, St. Paul, MN) (Figure 1).
+The thermocouple was secured with transpore tape (3M Corporation) (Figure 1).
 When the thermocouple was removed after the intervention, measurements were taken to confirm the thermocouple did not move.

-Application of Semmes-Weinstein Monofilamants (Fabrication Enterprises, Inc., White Plains, NY) to the skin.
+Application of Semmes-Weinstein Monofilaments (Fabrication Enterprises, Inc) to the skin.
 Pressure was applied until a crescent shape appeared in the monofilament.

-Subcutaneous tissue depth was recorded using a diagnostic ultrasound machine (Terason t3000 M-series, Teratech, Burlington, MA).
+Subcutaneous tissue depth was recorded using a diagnostic ultrasound machine (Terason t3000 M-series, Teratech).
 The linear array was 5 to 12 MHz.
 Measurement of subcutaneous tissue by ultrasound has been shown to be equal, and sometimes superior, to skinfold calipers.18

-Skin sensation was measured using Semmes-Weinstein Monofilaments (SWM) (Fabrication Enterprises Inc., White Plains, NY).
+Skin sensation was measured using Semmes-Weinstein Monofilaments (SWM) (Fabrication Enterprises, Inc).
 The SWM were applied perpendicularly to the skin until a crescent moon shape was formed (Figure 1).19 There are 20 SWM varying in diameter size.
 The SWM score is unit-less, but is associated with grams of force applied.20,21 They have also been shown to be reliable in measuring the threshold of sensation in the hand,22,23 as well as sensitive over dermatomes C4 (shoulder), T1 (medial upper arm), T8 (abdomen), and L4 (medial lower leg).24 A larger number indicates less sensation, indicating more force was needed to feel pressure on the skin.